 A strong support network can help prevent the development of substance use disorders; it’s an important part of a healthy life in recovery.
 However, support networks can aggravate substance use issues and hinder recovery from addiction if social activities, like visiting bars and clubs, center around drug use or drinking.
 Recovery may mean shifting support networks, finding new friends or social activities, or navigating changing relationships with family members.

 Many people use drugs or drink in social settings or to manage pain.
 It can be difficult to tell when someone’s drug use or drinking has become a problem.
 Whether you’re worried about a friend or family member or concerned about yourself, recognizing signs of a drug or alcohol problem — like poor health, strained relationships, or social withdrawal — is an important first step toward recovery.
+Learn about how to recognize the signs of a problem here.

 You don’t need to deal with your own or anyone else’s drug or alcohol problems alone.
 Many treatment centers, outpatient clinics, and community resources across the United States provide special programs to address the distinct challenges of LGBTQ patients and support their recovery process.
 The resources below can help you take the first step toward recovery.